hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - Aurora failover: select replica with the highest priority (lowest tier) with the largest size
 - Multi AZ option is only available for RDS.
 Aurora has use read replica as standby instance (async replication).
 - Snapshot in S3: managed by RDS -> can't access directly
+- To recover DynamoDB to previous state, should use PITR instead of DynamoDB Stream (no code required)
+- DocumentDB (vs DynamoDB): no in-memory caching layer
+- Global Aurora failover (vs Global DynamoDB tables): cheaper
+- -> DynamoDB Global tables have no concept of failover (active-active replication)
 ## Messaging
 - Kinesis Data Analytics: realtime
 - DynamoDB is not a target of Firehose (only S3)